-- The following are "prohibited items" under Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations (SI 2012/951): - 3.1.1 knives or weapons, alcohol, illegal drugs and stolen items; - 3.1.2 tobacco and cigarette papers, fireworks and pornographic images; - 3.1.3 any article that a member of staff reasonably suspects has been, or is likely to be used: - (a) to commit an offence; or - (b) to cause personal injury to, or damage to the property of, any person (including the pupil); and - 3.1.4 any item banned by the school rules that are identified as being items which may be searched for. - 3.2 The school has banned items that are reasonably believed to be likely to cause harm or disruption.
-Pupils must not have these items in their possession on school premises or at any time when they are in the lawful charge and control of the school (for example on an educational visit).
+- 3.1 The following are "prohibited items" under Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations (SI 2012/951): - 3.1.1 knives or weapons, alcohol, illegal drugs and stolen items; - 3.1.2 tobacco and cigarette papers, vaping equipment and contents; - 3.1.3 fireworks; - 3.1.4 pornographic images; - 3.1.5 any article that a member of staff reasonably suspects has been, or is likely to be used: - (a) to commit an offence; or - (b) to cause personal injury to, or damage to the property of, any person (including the pupil); and - 3.1.6 any item banned by the School rules that are identified as being items which may be searched for. - 3.2 The School has banned items that are reasonably believed to be likely to cause harm or disruption.
+Pupils must not have these items in their possession on School premises or at any time when they are in the lawful charge and control of the School (for example on an educational visit).